They say…

 My sample of the 2007 version was a near black beer with a fine deep fawn head and a complex fruity dark malt aroma with blackcurrant, coal, chocolate and vinyl hints and a savoury bacon smoke bite.
 The complexity and the bacon hints continued into a sweetish dark chocolate, caramel and raisin palate with brooding fruity tones and a satisfying nuttiness, before a fruity swallow heralded a roasty finish with tangy notes, charred wood and quite mild malt, notably smoother and less hoppily drying than the lager version.
 De Schans’ own beers are interesting, if occasionally inconsistent, but this was heads above them, and well on its way to becoming a minor world classic.

 The brewery and the brand owners have agreed to keep the beer as a limited edition brew, giving its annual release a sense of occasion.
-The 2009 batch was launched in November so should still be around from selected specialists at the time of writing in May 2010 — the beer shop in Amsterdam is one of the more reliable sources.
+The 2009 batch was launched in November so should still be around from selected specialists at the time of writing in May 2010 — the Bierkoning beer in Amsterdam is one of the more reliable sources.
 It’s well worth seeking out, not only for its heritage but as an excellent and enjoyable contemporary gem.

 More Bières sans frontières selections in the next post.